 The Old Course St Andrews, Scotland (1552)

-If you’re waiting for me to write some corny lines from the classic film Chariots of Fire, it’s not gonna happen.
+If you’re waiting for us to write some corny lines from the classic film Chariots of Fire, it’s not gonna happen.
 St Andrews is known for its golf history but it’s also home to the third oldest university in the English speaking world!
 Not only is this amazing little town considered the Home of Golf, it also hosts the Open Championship every few years.
 In fact, more championships have been played here than at any other course on the rotation.
 It truly is one of the world’s greatest sporting venues.
 From the first tee shot played from the middle of town (literally) to the 17th hole neighboring the famous Old Course Hotel, this golf course is simply fantastic.
 Believe it or not, locals are allowed to use it as a park on Sundays to walk their dogs and throw frisbees, which I think brings incredible charm to this grand stadium of sport.
 I wonder what Augusta National would think about that!

 Muirfield Golf Club, Scotland (1744)